 The Company's principal business activities include the acquisition and exploration of mineral property assets.
-As at April 30, 2020 the Company had not yet determined whether the Company's mineral property asset contains ore reserves that are economically recoverable.
+As at January 31, 2021 the Company had not yet determined whether the Company's mineral property asset contains ore reserves that are economically recoverable.
 The recoverability of amounts shown for exploration and evaluation assets is dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain the necessary financing to complete the development of and the future profitable production from the property or realizing proceeds from its disposition.
-The outcome of these matters cannot be predicted at this time and the uncertainties cast significant doubt upon the Company's ability to continue as a going concern.
+The outcome of these matters cannot be predicted at this time.

+During the period ended January 31, 2021, the Company incurred a net loss of \$73,844 and has an accumulated deficit of \$207,920 as at January 31, 2021.
 The Company has not yet begun to generate revenues and its operations have been funded by the issuance of equity.
 The Company's ability to continue its operations and to realize its assets at their carrying values is dependent upon obtaining additional financing and generating revenues sufficient to cover its operating costs.
 These circumstances indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.
-These financial statements do not reflect any adjustments that may be necessary if the Company is unable to continue as a going concern.